VRUX-CO/VRDesignLab/Readme.md

 ## Engage and Contribute

 There's still lots of work to go to complete all the labs.
 We need your help!
 [Email](mailto:steve@vrux.co) me if you have questions or suggestions.

 See the projects <a href="https://trello.com/b/V6xU9a4Y/vr-design-lab" target="_blank">Trello board</a> for what's needed.

 **Contributors:**

 - Steve Gehrman
-- Xin Chung
+- John C. Lilly
 - (your name)

 Thanks!